vercel-community/bash/README.md

 }
 ```

-A now.json file using a build which takes a shell file and uses the Bash Builder to output a lambda.

 The resulting deployment can be seen here: https://bash-o54wu79wa.now.sh/

 Note, however, that it will return an empty response without a querystring.